 In the first year you will develop an understanding of key concepts and theories of comparative and international social and public policy.
 This enables a deeper understanding of the ways in which social, political and economic issues are shaped and responded to nationally, and internationally.

-In the second year you will explore policy making, implementation, and comparative political economy in global, national and local contexts, addressing key public concerns and real-world issues from an international perspective.
-You will also choose from optional units in a range of international policy areas and have the opportunity to undertake a work placement.
+In the second year you will explore policy making, implementation, and international political economy in global, national and local contexts, addressing key public concerns and real-world issues from an international perspective.
+You will also choose from optional units in a range of international policy areas and have the option to undertake a work placement.